 Number and Percentage of Participants Who Reported Goal of Their Cancer Treatment is to Cure Their Cancer [Time Frame: Week12 and Week 24]

 Family Caregiver Quality of Life as Measured by the SF-36 [Time Frame: Week-12 and Week-24]

 Family Caregiver Psychological Distress (Based on the Hospital Anxiety and Depression Scale) [Time Frame: Week 12 and Week 24]

-Proportion of Family Caregivers Who Reported the Goal of Treatment is to Cure Cancer [Time Frame: 12 and 24 weeks]
+Number and Percentage of Family Caregivers Who Reported the Goal of Treatment is to Cure Cancer [Time Frame: 12 and 24 weeks]

 Resource Utilization at the End of Life (EOL) [Time Frame: study participants will be followed until death or for a minimium of 2 years after enrollment]